Valentine’s day is just around the corner and in lieu of exchanging gifts with your significant other this year, consider a romantic weekend getaway.

-Hike from Monterosso all the way to Corniglia and enjoy epic coastal views.
+Hike from Monterosso to Corniglia and enjoy epic coastal views.
 You will pass through the small village of Vernazza where you can stop and explore.
 Grab a gelato to reward yourself for a hike well done and walk around town.
-It’s a one street village and do be sure to visit the “beach” where locals take a dip in the hot summer months.
+It’s a one street village but be sure to visit the “beach” where locals take a dip in the hot summer months.

-Continue the hike to Corniglia and have lunch at Ristorante Cecio, which you’ll see just as you exit the hike and prior to entering the village.
+Continue the hike to Corniglia and have lunch at Ristorante Cecio.
+You’ll see it just as you exit the hike and prior to entering the village.
 Be sure to make a reservation.
 Cecio has the BEST

 Take the intercity train or boat down to Manarola and Riomaggiore.
 Manarola is probably the most photographed village in Cinque Terre.
 Go to Nessum Dorma for drinks and get that banger shot of Manarola.

-Via dell’Amore is a 1km trail that was originally built as a lover’s rendezvous spot from the two neighboring towns (Riomaggiore and Manarola).
+Via dell’Amore is a 1km trail that was built initially as a lover’s rendezvous spot for the two neighboring towns (Riomaggiore and Manarola).
 Today it is one of the most famous sites in Cinque Terre.
-Unfortunately, you can’t cross it anymore as it’s been closed since 2012 due to a landslide but there is a very small portion of the pathway you can still visit.
-It’s still worth seeing as the views will leave you saying “Ti Amo”.
+Unfortunately, you can’t cross it anymore as it has been closed since 2012 due to a landslide, but there is a tiny portion of the pathway you can still visit.
+It’s always worth seeing as the views will leave you saying “Ti Amo.”